Drones Disrupt Wildfire Fighting Efforts Across the U.S.

 Impact on Firefighting Efforts

-The 21 incursions thus far this year have predominantly occurred in the U.S. West, with five cases in California, three in Arizona, three in , two in Colorado, and one each in Wyoming, Nevada, Oregon, Washington, Texas, and Alaska.
+The 21 incursions thus far this year have predominantly occurred in the U.S. West, with five cases in California, three in Arizona, three in New Mexico, two in Colorado, and one each in Wyoming, Nevada, Oregon, Washington, Texas, and Alaska.
 One such event also happened in Florida and another in Virginia, according to interagency data.

 These incidents highlight the growing problem of drones interfering with critical firefighting operations.
 When firefighting aircraft must be grounded, wildfires can grow in size, which greatly hampers firefighting efforts, threatens lives, homes, property, and natural resources.